Saturday, February 27, 2021

 Available via YouTube.

 Chelsea: I think the idea that porn is a negative thing for the trans community is like saying any other genre of film or art is harmful.
-I think all art should be critiqued but at the same time, we can’t go to a sex-negative place and believe trans women aren’t allowed to be viewed as sexual the same way as cis women.
-Trans women are women, some women want to make porn, so don’t try to drag those women down for their decisions.
+I believe all art should be critiqued, but at the same time, we can’t slip into a sex-negative mindset and deny that trans women deserve to be seen as sexual beings, just like cis women.
+Trans women are women, and some women want to make porn, so it’s unfair to drag those women down for their choices.
+Representation matters, and adult films can be a powerful way to celebrate trans sexuality in a positive light.
+We need to respect all expressions of identity, including those that challenge traditional ideas about gender and sexuality.

-Chelsea: Part of feminism is about including marginalized folks, and trans people are for sure included in that definition.
-If feminist porn is just skinny white cis folks then what’s really the point of it being feminist?
+Chelsea: Part of feminism is about including marginalized folks, and trans people are definitely part of that definition.
+If feminist porn only features skinny white cis folks, then what’s really the point of it being feminist?
+Unfortunately, some companies cling to narrow ideas of what feminism looks like and fail to embrace true inclusivity.
+This exclusion often stems from outdated stereotypes rather than any genuine critique of trans performers’ contributions.

 Chelsea: Of course, porn is art.
-I really am hugely inspired by Andy Warhol and other outsider art like Norwegian Black Metal, performance art, and experimental noise so for me, art is always just whatever you make to put into the world.
+I’m hugely inspired by Andy Warhol and other outsider art forms like Norwegian black metal, performance art, and experimental noise, so for me, art is always whatever you create to share with the world.
+Art challenges boundaries and provokes emotions, and porn can do that as well.
+It’s about intention and authenticity, when the work expresses something real and meaningful, it crosses into art.

 Chelsea: The trans women who inspired me the most were Drew Deveaux, Tobi Hill Meyer, and Maya Mayhem.
 The cis women performers were Stoya, Sasha Grey, and Belladonna.
-For me, Tobi Hill Meyer showed trans women really can make films themselves than what Sasha Grey was doing on camera related to my own sexual interests and how I wanted to be vocal politically in the industry.
+For me, Tobi Hill Meyer showed that trans women can really make films themselves, which connected deeply with my own sexual interests and how I wanted to be politically vocal in the industry.
 I think I’m more inspired by the alt porn wave of the mid-2000s than anything else.
+Having role models who push boundaries and stay true to themselves has helped me stay authentic.
+Their work motivates me to keep evolving both creatively and personally.

 Monika: Chelsea, thank you for this interview.